KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 free from memory/file descriptor leaks, but all present leaks must be static.

+### 5DV212

-Your implementations should be able to start using the following terminal
+Your implementation should be able to start using the following terminal
 commands:

-*5DV198 DOI*
 ```bash
 java Node <tracker address> <tracker port>
 ```

-*5DV197 DOD*
+**Required functionality:**
+* The network should work with 1 or 2 nodes.
+* Nodes do not have to support leaving.
+* All VAL-PDUs.

+### 5DV213

+Your implementation should be able to start using the following terminal
+commands:

 ```bash
 ./node <tracker address> <tracker port>
 ```
+**Required functionality:**
+* Full implementation of the node.
-**Your implementation must utilize the `poll` API**
+* Implementation using the `poll` API.

-You are also to write a short report in which you analyze the performance of the interface, your implementation, and what, if any, you think should be changed with the interface to increase the performance of it or to simplify the communication between nodes.
-The report should also contain a brief reflection on difficulties and uncertainties that you encountered during the assignment.
-The report is to be handed in on labres.
+* Buffering according to the specification.

 ### FSR/Syfte